etsy/TryLib/README.md

         -p, --patch ...
 Path to patch file to use instead of generating a diff -U, --lines-of-context ...
-Generate a diff with n lines of context (like git-diff's -U option) -s, --staged          Use staged changes only to generate the diff -w, --whitelist ...
-Generate the patch for only the whitelisted files -b, --branch ...
+Generate a diff with n lines of context (like git-diff's -U option) -s, --staged          Use staged changes only to generate the diff -w, --safelist ...
+Generate the patch for only the safelisted files -b, --branch ...
 Remote branch to diff and try against [master]

         -c, --show-results    Show final try job results